Adoption Tax Credit 2025: What Illinois Families Need to Know

 Qualified expenses are reasonable and necessary adoption fees, court costs, attorney fees, traveling expenses, and other direct costs of legally adopting a child.
 In the Illinois context, that includes:

-• Legal fees: The attorney who files your adoption petition, represents you at the termination of parental rights hearing, or handles your independent placement under 750 ILCS 50 §14.
-The $2,250 legal fee reimbursement Illinois DCFS offers for non-relative adoptions is a separate benefit — it does not reduce the expenses you can claim federally.
+- Legal fees: The attorney who files your adoption petition, represents you at the termination of parental rights hearing, or handles your independent placement under 750 ILCS 50 §14.
+Illinois may provide up to $2,250 in legal-fee reimbursement for qualifying ward and non-ward adoptions; that is a separate benefit and does not reduce the expenses you can claim federally.

 Expenses that do not qualify include birth parent living expenses you paid beyond what the Illinois Adoption Act allows, amounts reimbursed by your employer through an adoption assistance program, and costs paid in a failed domestic adoption attempt (though these can generally be carried to the year a subsequent adoption is finalized).